Medical Device Assembly

 In addition to the role-based security, electronic records can be tuned to your specific requirements for compliance with 21CFR Part 11 rules.
 For example, you control which actions in Sequence require authentication and a number of settings with respect to passwords.

-Authors can quickly assemble rich, visual work instructions in a streamlined interface.
+Our core product.
+Authors can quickly assemble rich, visual work instructions in a streamlined interface, then export to PDF.

 A dynamic electronic work instruction interface between engineering and the paperless manufacturing floor.